michael2008/ME-Live-Doc/docs/getting-started.rst

 of ME-Live! before use.

-Open the browser on the ME-Live! workstation (Edge and Chrome are preferable) to visit *http://localhost/admin*.
+Open the browser on the ME-Live! workstation (Edge and Chrome are preferable) to visit ``http://localhost/admin``.
 Note that you need to install MeshExpert supporting software, the **MeshExpert Suite**, before adding a license if the workstation is assembled by yourself.
 As for installation of MeshExpert Suite, please refer to `User Guide <https://github.com/DataMesh-OpenSource/MeshExpert-Live/wiki/User-Guide>`__ for ME Live!

-Once you opened *http://localhost/admin*, you can upload your license file via the "Adding License" page as shown below.
+Once you opened ``http://localhost/admin``, you can upload your license file via the "**Adding License**" page as shown below.
 If you haven't obtain a license yet, please contact *service@datamesh.com* for a trial or commercial license.